Customise Consent Preferences

 Ayurveda and weight loss

-Ayurveda regards weight gain as a kapha (excess of water and earth) disorder with weak digestive fire.
+THE Ayurveda considers weight gain to be a kapha (overabundance of water and earth) disorder with weak digestive fire.
 The food consumed is not digested, leading to the formation of toxins in the body.
 As a result, most of it is stored as fat, which leads to weight gain.

 Dr. Deepa Apte examines the issue of weight gain as per Ayurvedic treatment and suggests solutions on how it can be managed